Picture Of Human Cell With Labels

 The Nucleus: The Control Center

 The nucleus is often referred to as the "control center" of the cell because it houses the cell's genetic material, DNA.
 DNA contains the instructions for building and operating the cell, and it is organized into structures called chromosomes.
-The nucleus is surrounded by a double membrane called the nuclear envelope, which contains pores that allow for the exchange of molecules between the nucleus and the cytoplasm.
+In real terms, the nucleus is surrounded by a double membrane called the nuclear envelope, which contains pores that allow for the exchange of molecules between the nucleus and the cytoplasm.
 Within the nucleus is the nucleolus, a region responsible for producing ribosomes, which are essential for protein synthesis.
 The nucleus, therefore, plays a critical role in regulating gene expression, DNA replication, and cell division.

 Cytoplasm: The Cellular Milieu